Dialog

 Modal dialog component built on Radix Dialog.
 Use it for confirmations, forms, and focused tasks.

-The Dialog component renders a modal overlay that traps focus and requires an explicit close.
+The Dialog component renders a modal overlay for focused tasks that need the user’s attention.

-- Focused tasks that shouldn’t leave the current context
+- tasks that should not navigate away from the current page

 import {